vinanrra/Docker-7DaysToDie/README.md

 ```

 Just change volumes and ports if necessary, i am not sure if enviroments are working but the server it working so i am not going to change it.

+## TO-DO

+Add enviroments to choose between:

+Install
+Update
+Change to latest_experimental
+Change to stable